 Dr Linda Tsung is a Senior Lecturer at The University of Sydney, Australia; an Honorary Associate Professor at the University of Hong Kong and Vice President of the International Association of Bilingual Studies.
 She gained a MA in Applied Linguistics (with Merit) and Ph.D from the University of Sydney.
 She has a track record in research into Chinese language education, Chinese teacher training, teaching Chinese as a second/additional language, bilingualism and educational outcomes, especially as they affect students from minority backgrounds in China (Tsung, 1999, 2008).
 She has researched bilingualism in ethnic minority groups in Yunnan and Xinjiang (Tsung, 2004, 2007, 2009).
 Dr Tsung established the initial Bachelor and Master Degrees in Chinese Teacher Training programs at the University of Sydney (1991- 1998).
 She is the author of Minority languages, Education and Communities in China, (New York: Palgrave Macmillan, 2009) and a co-editor (with Dr Ken Cruickshank) of Teaching and Learning Chinese in Global Contexts, (London: Continuum, 2010).
 Dr Tsung is currently working on an ARC Linkage Project “Maximizing the potential of Australia’s language resources: exploring and developing languages across sectors, schools and communities”.
 She has been supervising PhD students at the University of Sydney and the University of Hong Kong in the area of Chinese language education, trilingual education, social and political changes in China.

-Dr. Shuhan C. Wang is deputy director for the National Foreign Language Center (NFLC) at the University of Maryland.
-She is also co-principal investigator of STARTALK Project, a multiyear federally funded initiative under the National Security Language Initiatives that promotes the study and teaching of critical languages such as Arabic, Chinese, Dari, Hindi, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu in the United States.
+Dr. Shuhan C. Wang (retired) was deputy director for the National Foreign Language Center (NFLC) at the University of Maryland.
+She was also co-principal investigator of STARTALK Project, a multiyear federally funded initiative under the National Security Language Initiatives that promotes the study and teaching of critical languages such as Arabic, Chinese, Dari, Hindi, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu in the United States.

 Professor Li Wei is Director of Birkbeck Graduate Research School and Assistant Dean (Postgraduate Research) of School of Social Science, History and Philosophy.
 He is also Principal Editor of the International Journal of Bilingualism(Sage), Applied Linguistics Review (De Gruyter) and Co-Editor of Chinese Language and Discourse(Benjamins).Professor Li Wei’s research interest is in the broad area of bilingualism and multilingualism, which includes Bilingual and Multilingual First Language Acquisition (BAMFLA), early second language acquisition (ESLA), speech and language disorders of bilingual and multilingual speakers, the pragmatics of codeswitching, bilingual education, and intercultural communication.
 His current work focuses on the creativity and criticality of multilingual speakers.